La Sagrada Família, designed by architect Antoni Gaudí, is a landmark and top attraction in Barcelona, Spain

 Work continued on the building after Gaudí’s death, following Gaudí’s design.
 In 1936, during the Spanish Civil War, revolutionaries set fire to the crypt, burned the temporary schools Gaudí built for children of workers, and destroyed Gaudí’s workshop.
 Original plans, drawings, and photographs were lost.
 Work has continued using copies and remains of models.

-The difference between the ornate Nativity Facade and the sleeker Passion Facade has generated controversy, some saying that builders are straying from Gaudí’s vision.
+The Passion Facade represents the Passion of Christ.
+Sculptures by Josep Maria Subirachs show the betrayal of Jesus by Judas, the crucifixion, and Peter’s denial of Jesus.
+The difference between the ornate Nativity Facade and the sleeker Passion Facade has generated controversy with some saying builders are straying from Gaudí’s vision.
 But Gaudí had envisioned the two facades as different, describing the Passion Facade as “hard, bare, and as of made of bone”.

 As I crossed over the drawing of the walls of Jerusalem on the floor at the Passion Facade entrance, the tour guide explained that Gaudí meant the inside of the church to represent heaven.
 In the “garden of new creation”, tall columns branch out to resemble a forest of trees.
 Light streams in through the tops of the towers and the stained glass windows.
 The place felt peaceful and bright.
 The cloister, which runs all around the church, like a protective wall shielding from outside noise, added to the sense of peacefulness in the interior.
 As did the soft background music, first chants, later organ music.

 In November 2010, Pope Benedict XVI dedicated the church.
 A choir of 800 filled the choir loft.
 Our tour guide commented that the choir had a challenge.
 Because of the size and distances, there was a second delay with the music.